nathalie-tate/tweetScraping/README.md

 ## Results

 The model was tested on 100 Tweets.
-The mode was able to correctly identify positive Tweets much more often than negative Tweets.
+The model was able to correctly identify positive Tweets much more often than negative Tweets.
 The confusion matrix of the results is given below.